iamharjeet/LetsChat/readme.md

 * Find and make friends with other tourists in a park, beach, or other travel destination.

 # Directions to Use
-* Click on the following link, paste in a new tab and hit Enter - http://www.iamharjeet.com/LetsChat.apk
+* Copy the following link, paste in a new tab and hit Enter - http://www.iamharjeet.com/LetsChat.apk
 * Download the apk
 * Install the app on two different phones within 500m range
 * Enjoy